Fish Fillets NG

-Fish Fillets NG, originally just Fish Fillets, is a puzzle video game developed and released by Altar Games in 1998.
-The game's goal is in each level to find a safe way out for both of the two fish.
-Fish Fillets is comparable to other sliding puzzle games such as sokoban and klotski, while it has a few additional elements and rules.
+Fish Fillets NG, originally known as Fish Fillets, is a puzzle video game developed and released by Altar Games in 1998.
+The objective of the game is to find a safe exit for both fish in each level.
+Similar to other sliding puzzle games like Sokoban and Klotski, Fish Fillets includes several unique elements and rules.

 Gameplay

-The game involves two fish, both controlled by the player, moving various objects and obstacles around until they may both safely exit the level.
-Unlike many other sliding puzzle games, this one has gravity, and an unsupported object will fall until it lands on something else.
-If an object falls onto one of the fish, it dies and the level cannot be completed unless restarted.
-One of the fish is larger, and only he may lift or push certain objects (steel objects), which adds another level of complication to the puzzles.
-Another important, complicating rule is that no object may be slid across the back of a fish, as this is considered to be the same as an object landing on a fish's back.
-However, a fish who is holding up an object may swim back and forth underneath it and an object may be slid exactly one unit off of a fish's back if it is moving onto solid support in the process.
-The game has background music and, on many levels, some animated effects, though neither normally has an effect on game play.
+The game features two fish, both controlled by the player, who must navigate through levels by moving objects and overcoming obstacles to reach a safe exit together.
+Unlike traditional sliding puzzle games, Fish Fillets NG incorporates gravity, causing unsupported objects to fall until they land on another surface.
+If an object falls on either fish, it results in the fish's death, and the level must be restarted to continue.
+One fish is larger and capable of lifting or pushing specific objects (such as steel items), adding an extra layer of complexity to the puzzles.
+Additionally, players cannot slide objects over the fish's back, as this is equivalent to an object landing on the fish.
+However, if a fish is supporting an object, it can move back and forth underneath, and objects can be carefully slid off the fish's back if they are moving onto solid ground.
+The game features background music and includes animated effects on many levels, although these elements typically do not influence gameplay.